 Skillshare is budget-friendly because it offers free, premium, and team memberships at a low monthly cost.
 Each course may not have the same depth as some of the a la carte versions, but there is enough material to get you started with your hand lettering practice.

 Be sure to read reviews before selecting a lesson, and we also recommend reading some of the comments in the Discussion section.
 Here, you can see where people had trouble with the course and find out particular questions students had while they were learning.

 Best for Variety: Udemy

 Udemy is an online platform that hosts thousands of classes on a variety of subjects.
 This website is ideal if you want to compare several online calligraphy courses before choosing.
-There are several dozen classes that range in price from roughly $20 to $200.
+There are hundreds of classes that range in price from roughly $20 to $200.

 When scanning the site, you will see a carousel of the most popular calligraphy classes at the top.
 More importantly, each class has honest and unfiltered user reviews.
 You can also see how many students have enrolled in a class, which can give you an idea of the lesson's success.
 You can preview the class with a trailer, as well as different modules within it.

 The courses on Udemy cover the broadest range of techniques and skill levels, which is why we chose it for Best Variety.
 You can select from offerings like Arabic Calligraphy, Modern Calligraphy, and Hand Lettering for Beginners.